anttisalonen/progbook/rst/httpserv.rst

 * Line 15: We clear all the memory allocated for this variable using the standard C library memset() function.
 * Lines 16-18: We set some values in that struct, which basically mean that we want to open the TCP/IP port 1234.
 * Line 20: We use the first function of the BSD sockets API: socket().
 This function should return a socket, i.e. something we can use for communications.
-* Lines 21-24: We check the value of our socket. -1 means something went wrong.
+* Lines 21-24: We check the value of our server socket. -1 means something went wrong.
 In this case we output an error string with perror() and stop the program execution.
-* Lines 26-36: We use the API to configure our socket such that it listens to incoming connections, i.e. as a server.
+* Lines 26-36: We use the API to configure our server socket such that it listens to incoming connections, i.e. as a server.
 It listens to TCP port 1234 and will allow up to five connections to line up.
 * Line 38: We run a for-loop which initialises nothing, has no condition for termination, and does nothing on each iteration.
 In other words, an infinite loop.
 * Line 39: We call accept(), another BSD sockets API function.
 This function call will block, i.e. our program execution will not proceed, until someone connects to the server.
+Once a client has connected, accept() will return the *client socket* which we can use for communicating with the client.
 * Line 47: We call the function handle_server() which is a function that we will need to write ourselves.
 This defines what the server actually does.

 .. topic:: Digression: type casting